Influenza Statistics: What to Know About the Flu

 How to Stay Healthy

 - Drink lots of water.
 Water flushes your system out, which helps to flush viruses and bacteria.
 Drink at least six 8-ounce glasses of water each day.
+Those who drink much alcohol need to remember it doesn’t help keep you hydrated and may reduce the effectiveness of your immune system over time.

 - Read How to Stop Influenza in Your Home.
 You will find some great tips for staying healthy and getting healthy once you get sick.